 Whether you're looking for a recreational program or a program that is specially designed to reinforce academic skills, you can expect to have several from which to choose.
 Summer options range from day camp to overnight camp, from visiting with a relative in another community or country to hiring a college student to care for your children.
 Older children may be interested in travel or adventure programs or exploring the world of work through volunteer or paid employment.
 Deciding which option is right for you, your child and family will depend on your child's age, interests and temperament, your budget, and other resources.

-The following resources can help you begin your search for summer activities for your child by providing families with information and referral to a wide range of programs from which to choose.
+The following resources can help you begin your search for summer activities for your child.
+Below you can find a sampling of traditional and specialty programs in and around the area.